dierivera/epub-manager/README.md

 # epub-manager
-Extracts the information from an epub file
+Extracts the information from an epub file, default printing the Author Name - Book Title